garrandall/popular-music-data/tracks/-down-at--papa-joe-s-the-dixiebelles.md

 Say, there's a place in New Orleans
 That serves fried chicken with turnip greens
 Crawfish bisque that'll treat you right
-And Papa Joe plays there ev'ry night
+And Papa Joe plays there every night

 A little dark haired beauty says "Step right in"
 And you can bet a full dollar she's be yo' friend